brockk/brockk-io/content/publication/viola-results/index.md

 url_video: ""
 ---

+### About this publication
-This publication is important to me because Viola was the first dose-finding trial that I worked on.
+This paper is important to me because Viola was the first dose-finding trial that I worked on.
 It uses a CRM model to identify a dose of lenalidomide that is tolerable when given with azacitidine to AML and MDS patients.
 This was also one of my first published sets of trial results.